How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 But what happens if you don’t have any on hand?

 No need to rush out to buy makeup remover in the middle of the night!
-In this article, we will tell you how to remove eyelash glue simply and safely at home.
+In this article, we will show you how to safely and simply remove eyelash glue at home.

 Home Remedies To Remove Eyelash Glue

-There are a few effective ways to remove eyelash glue without makeup remover and they can be summed up in two ways: heat and oil.
+There are a few effective ways to remove eyelash glue without makeup remover, and they boil down to two methods: heat and oil.

-Hot steam, over a period of time, gently softens the eyelash glue, allowing you to move it around, rub it off, and remove fake eyelashes.
+Over time, hot steam gently softens the eyelash glue, allowing you to move it around, rub it off, and remove fake eyelashes.

-So, if you can find a way to gently expose your eyelids to hot steam, it’s a great option for when you don’t have access to any other products!
+If you can find a way to gently expose your eyelids to hot steam, it’s a great option when you don’t have access to other products!

-Another thing that’s very effective at dissolving eyelash glue is oil.
-Any kind of oil that is safe for the skin can work – and you likely have some oil at home.
+Any oil that is safe for the skin can work, and you likely have some at home.

-Here are some our top home remedies based on the information above, that can get your eyelash glue off without makeup remover:
+Here are some of our top home remedies based on the information above that can get your eyelash glue off without makeup remover:

 Steamy Shower

-Turn the water as hot as you can tolerate (without burning yourself) and spend at least 10-15 minutes in there, allowing the steam to rise and envelope you for some time.
+Turn the water as hot as you can tolerate (without burning yourself) and spend at least 10-15 minutes in there, letting the steam rise and envelop you.

 While you’re in there, you can do your regular washing up with soap and shampoo, etc.